SchoolOfCode/final-project_front-end-12/README.md

 This repository holds the front-end documentation for Seasonal by Team 12\*\* (Twelve Exponential).
 Seasonal is our final project with the [School of Code](https://github.com/SchoolOfCode).
 In an agile team, over the course of a month, we researched, designed, and built the first iteration of our application, and are currently working on implementing stretch goals.

 The core aim of Seasonal is to make it easier and more accessible for users to find out what food is in season in the UK during any given month.
 Our research identitified that there was a desire from consumers to make more enviromentally concious choices, and shopping seasonaly is a great way to do this.
 Shopping in season can reduce cost and the enviromental impact of meals as well as exposing cosumers to a wider range of produce.
-In order to make these choices easier we also provide ways to search for a recipe by the ingredient by using TheMealDB api.
+In order to make these choices easier we also provide ways to search for a recipe by the ingredient by using TheMealDB API.

 Users will be immediately provided with foods currently in season on the landing page, and then can navigate to more food currently in season, or can perform searches for different months, items and recipes to see when they're in season, as well as information on cooking, growing, and ecological impact.
 In the future we hope to make our app more communtiy-centric and have user generated recipes.
 For more details on what we intend on doing next with Seasonal, please refer to our project roadmap!